JohnGarland/gatsby-starter-lumen/src/pages/articles/2018-07-30---Libraries-for-Writers/index.md

   - "Books"
   - "Writing"
   - "Libraries"
 description: "Why visiting your library (online or IRL) is a great thing to do.

 774 words (6 minutes to read)"
 ---

 I’m a writer of fantasy, and a librarian too.
 Here are my thoughts on why you should visit your library.
-If you already visit your library In Real Life just read  Get Online at a Library.
+If you already visit your library just read [Get Online at a Library](#GOL).

 If it's been a while since you visited a library here are a few reasons why you might want to step inside one: